pannous/hieros/docs/Alphabet.md

 We mostly follow the [conventional reading](https://en.wikipedia.org/wiki/Transliteration_of_Ancient_Egyptian#Table_of_transliteration_schemes) of the signs, with the exception of letter 'f' pth [𓆑](𓆑) vs [𓇋](𓇋)e.

+The coherence of signs, meaning and 'cognate' sounds is striking, but if nothing else these are excelent mnemonics (for Germans):

 |  [letter](abc.txt)  |gard|  [sign](Gardinger-signs) | comment |
 |-----|--|--|-------|
 a|[𓄿](𓄿)|Aar Adler|al`[air](Air) al'pha[𓃾](𓃾)